top of page

 • Noche Blanca in May and November (the biggest cultural night of the year in Mérida)

-Also, take a look at the full list of Festivals happening in Mérida.
+Also, take a look at my full list of Festivals happening in Mérida.

 And Yes... the Weather Again

-Here we are, coming back to it: For many travelers, the best time to visit Mérida – or the Yucatán Peninsula in general – comes down to the weather, especially the temperatures.
-And that makes perfect sense.
+Let me come back to this: For many travelers, the best time to visit Mérida – or the Yucatán Peninsula in general – comes down to the weather, especially the temperatures.
+And that makes perfect sense to me.

 If you're looking for more detailed weather insights or want to plan your perfect time to visit based on festivals, events, special activities, or public holidays, keep reading.